-Before we go on to talk about the many amazing living room ideas going on in this space, can we just appreciate the artful layering in this living room?
-That's how it's done, people!
+Before we go on to talk about the many amazing cozy living room ideas going on in this space, can we just appreciate the artful layering in this living room?
+This is how it's done, people.

-Along with the masterful layering that adds so much cosiness to this small living room, the mural also works towards adding texture.
-Murals are also a fab option if you are decorating a rented home, because you can choose to hang a mural rather than paste it permanently to your wall.
-The use of a mural also expands the space as it stops an expanse of white wall making the room feel boxy.
+Along with the masterful layering that adds so much coziness to this small living room, the mural also works towards adding texture.
+Murals are also a fab option if you are decorating a rented home because you can choose to hang a mural rather than paste it permanently to your wall.
+The use of a mural also expands the space as it stops an expanse of the white wall making the room feel boxy.

-One up from wallpaper, a mural will create even more of a feature wall.
+One up from wallpaper, a mural will create even more of a living room feature wall idea.
 Yes we know, murals don't always get the best rap but you can find some really cool ones that will add style to your room rather than a wall of snowy mountains or a New York skyline.
-Check out Sandberg for some gorgeous options.

-Choosing the best living room window dressing can be tricky, because you want both the softness of curtains and the privacy of blinds – especially if your living room is at the front of the house.
+Choosing the best living room window dressing can be tricky because you want both the softness of curtains and the privacy of blinds – especially if your living room is at the front of the house.
 We have found what works best is a combination of the two.
 Layering a curtain over a blind.
-We have a whole guide on choosing living room curtains so if you want more advice be sure to check that out.
+And fear not - learning how to measure for curtains is a doddle - we promise.

-If your current carpet is looking a bit worse for wear, a super easy living room idea is to cover it up with a massive area rug.
-And we mean massive – pick one that's going to go at least slightly under your furniture too so it looks almost like the rug is the carpet.
+If your current carpet is looking a bit worse for wear, a super easy rectify is to cover it up with a space-changing living room rug idea.
+And we mean massive – pick an area rug that's going to go at least slightly under your furniture too so it looks almost like the rug is the carpet.

 We think jute rugs look best as area rugs and they are great for layering too, so you can pop a patterned rug over the top to add some texture.

-Investing in new furniture is always going to give your living room a bit of lift and if you are on the look out for a new sofa, or a new armchair, it's a great opportunity to find something more funky.
+Investing in new furniture is always going to give your living room a bit of lift and if you are on the lookout for a new sofa or a new armchair, it's a great opportunity to find something funkier.